biggeoff/covid/geoff_setup_notebook.md

 When we need to create more simply use the `--start-code` swithc with the final code from the previous output :

+### 01/04/2021
+second batch
 ```
-naaaavi generate --alphabet zbase32 --checksum luhn_mod_n --size 6 --rejectors max_repeats:2 min_unique:3 ismp_flips: better_profanity: not_exclusive:0123456789aAbBcCdDeEfF --prefix 'PHESW-' --upper -n 251 --start-code PHESW-YYBYKC > PHESW_second_250_codes.tsv
+naaaavi generate --alphabet zbase32 --checksum luhn_mod_n --size 6 --rejectors max_repeats:2 min_unique:3 ismp_flips: better_profanity: not_exclusive:0123456789aAbBcCdDeEfF --prefix 'PHESW-' --upper -n 501 --start-code PHESW-YYBYKC > PHESW_second_500_codes.tsv
 ```

-Make sure to delete the first row! (as it will be a duplicate of the final row of the last batch)
+Deleted the first row! (as it is a duplicate of the final row of the last batch)